-- Add the Cornish hen into the Instant Pot and cook for about 3 minutes per side, until it browns.
+- Add the Cornish hen into the Instant Pot and saute for about 3 minutes per side, until it browns.

-- Add potatoes, head of garlic, and fresh thyme.
-Pour in chicken broth.
+- Add potatoes, head of garlic, fresh thyme and chicken broth.
+Stir well.

 - When the cook time ends, wait 5 minutes for a natural pressure release.

-- Once done, perform a quick pressure release by setting the valve to “venting”.
+- Once done, perform a quick pressure release by moving the venting knob to "venting".